-The estimated saving through avoided hospital and residential admissions was £1.09 million in the first six months of 2019/20.
+The estimated saving through avoided hospital and residential admissions was £1.7 million in 2018/19.
 These figures do not take account of the additional potential savings associated with the prevented admission of the person they care for, nor those associated with maintaining either individual’s physical, mental, or financial health or wellbeing as a result.

 Feedback forms are issued after each home visit and follow-up phone calls are scheduled to review to give a measure before and after the intervention.
 Feedback through other services highlighted the need for a lighter touch carers assessment, which has also been introduced and carers were involved in the development of this.

 Budget £400,000 pa.